Cue Card # 168: Describe a book that you enjoyed reading

 I don’t really get much time or opportunities to read many books these days, probably because I am just too busy earning my livelihood.
 But, I guess, I just got little lucky last summer when I got some time off from my job.
 And that’s when I managed to read a good book which actually made me think a lot.

 The book, I am talking about, is called “The Story of My Life” which is written by Helen Keller.
-Published in 1903, this book gives a very inspirational account of the world of a blind and deaf girl, whose speech development also ceased soon after, as she grows up.
+Published in 1903 by Doubleday, Page & Co. as a book, it gives a very inspirational account of the world of a blind and deaf girl, whose speech development also ceased soon after, as she grows up.
 The main characters in this book are the writer herself (Helen Keller) and Anne Sullivan (a teacher who taught Helen Keller).
 This is such a book that it would be really difficult for a reader to withdraw from it unless he/she finishes it in just one sitting.
 And at the end of reading it, one sure would be able to put a smile on his/her face and restore spirit at a time when so much negativity envelopes us.

 By the way, I didn’t really know much about Helen Keller except that she was some kind of English “writer”.
 But, when I incidentally read an article about some of the most “inspirational women figures” of the 20th century, last summer, I came to know about her in great more detail, and it was at that time that I decided to read this all-time, American classic, written by this prolific American author.